 How Small Things (Like Coffee) Are Hurting Your Budget

-Did you know that according to a recent CBC article, Canadians drink 2.1 billion servings of coffee a year?
+Did you know―according to a recent CBC article, Canadians drink 2.1 billion servings of coffee a year?

 Do you know how much you spend each month on coffee?
-Do me a favor and go into your bank account.
-Total up all of the Tim Horton’s, Starbucks, McDonald’s purchases you have made in the mornings.
+Do me a favour and go into your bank account.
+Total up all of the Tim Hortons, Starbucks and McDonald’s purchases you have made in the mornings.
+Are you surprised?

 The truth is, no matter where you stop for your morning beverage, you’re averaging around $10-20 a week on something you can buy at the grocery store for under $5.00 per 25+ cups.

 Mathematically, it makes more sense to spend 20 cents on one cup of coffee, over $5, doesn’t it?

 That small change could leave you an extra $100 for savings or debt repayments each month!

 Small spending is, in part, a reason for all of our large purchases becoming overwhelming.
 When you give yourself little wiggle room for going over budget on something important, such as groceries, you are leaving yourself at risk for living outside of your means.